Kachin Independence Army: Communism and foreign aid

 In December 1971, the KIA grouped Battalion 11 into four columns and tried to fight the Tatmadaw.
-Battalions 5, 6 and 12, led by Zaw Tu, became the "leopard column" in the western Ayeyarwaddy area.
+Battalions 5, 6 and 12, led by Zaw Tu, became the "leopard column" in the western Ayeyarwady area.
 Battalions 1, 2, 8 and 9 were the "elephant column", led by Zau Dan in Kwutkhaing.
-In the eastern Ayeyarwaddy area, the "lion column" (Battalions 3 and 10) was led by Khanhtwe.
+In the eastern Ayeyarwady area, the "lion column" (Battalions 3 and 10) was led by Khanhtwe.
 In the Putao region, the "rhinoceros column" (Battalions 4 and 7) was led by Zawein.
 Although the CPB and KIA reached an agreement, they fought again in 1972.
 When the CPB penetrated KIA-held regions, the army sent a delegation to the Tatmadaw.
 They stopped fighting and conferred in northern Shan State, communicating with the Tatmadaw to receive through Thailand.
 Working with the Tatmadaw provided a temporary respite from confrontation with the CPB.

 To fight with the Tatmadaw, the KIA requested arms, ammunition and medical supplies.
-On 10 June 1972, the KIA stopped fighting to organise youth and collect unpaid revenue.
+On 10 June 1972, the KIA stopped fighting to organize youth and collect unpaid revenue.
 Under the pretext of stopping the CPB, they resumed military operations and attempted to recruit Palaung Battalion 2 under Zau Dan.

-A KIA central-committee meeting was held in Samarbon, and on 29 August 1972 another central-committee meeting was held in the Hukaung Valley.
+A KIA central-committee meeting was held in Samarbon, and on 29 August 1972 another central-committee meeting was held in the Hukawng Valley.
 The Tatmadaw rejected an agreement on 3 October 1972; on 27 October, the central committee decided to have four brigades instead of the original two.

 Brigade 1 was commanded by Too Jaing in northern Kachin State.
 Brigade 2 was commanded by Zau Tu in the western part of the state; Brigade 3 was commanded by Zau Mai in the east, and Brigade 4 was commanded by Zau Dan in the south.

 Zau Seng was commander-in-chief, and Zau Tu vice-commander-in-chief.
 They formed the Kachin Freedom Council (KIC), which was the central committee.

-The KIA was organised into sections, platoons, companies, battalions and brigades.
+The KIA was organized into sections, platoons, companies, battalions and brigades.
 Battalions 4, 7 and 10 were in Brigade 1, Battalions 5, 6 and 11 in Brigade 2, Battalions 1 and 3 in Brigade 3 and Battalions 2, 8 and 9 in Brigade 4.
 Brigade commanders headed the division administration, battalion commanders the district administration, group leaders the township administration and small-group leaders administrative units.